|

 empty bottles?
 Or that Hose does not remember me at the

-Stonewall Inn?
+STONEWALL Inn?
 Do I

 remember Mr. Hose?
 I certainly do, but let’s not go there.

-I am proud to say that for the 20th anniversary of the Stonewall Rebellion, I
+I am proud to say that for the 20th

 wrote the first major account of the rebellion using my memory, my

-diaries (I’ve been keeping them since 1965) and newspapers from the
+diaries (I’ve been keeping them since 1965) and newspapers from

 time.